cs1302uga/cs1302-minesweeper-alpha/README.md

   If you follow this structure, then you would type the following to compile your code, assuming you are in the top-level project directory `cs1302-minesweeper-alpha`:

   ```
   $ javac -cp bin -d bin src/cs1302/game/MinesweeperGame.java
   $ javac -cp bin -d bin src/cs1302/game/MinesweeperDriver.java
   ```

+  The class path may be omitted in the first command if there are no other dependencies.
 Remember, when you compile `.java` files individually, there might be dependencies between the files.
-In such cases, the order in which you compile the code matters.
+In such cases, the order in which you compile the code and whether or not you specify the class path matters.

   **NOTE:** If your grader needs to modify your directory structure or any of your filenames to compile your code, then the 10 point version of this penalty will apply.
 If, however, your grader is unable to compile